 - Trains – Great Plains Transportation Museum and Wichita Toy Train Club & Museum

-Because every family and child is unique, check out even more ideas of things to do and options for dining to find just the right fit to make your visit to the heart of the country a memorable one.
+Because every family and child is unique, check out even more ideas of things to do and options for dining or explore our 2024 Spring/Summer Visitor Guide to find just the right fit to make your visit to the Heart of the Country a memorable one.